From Typing to Talking

 The Return to Oral Culture Through AI

-With tools like StT and TtS, we’re witnessing a partial return to an oral culture in our digital spaces.
+With tools like ASR and TtS, we’re witnessing a partial return to an oral culture in our digital spaces.
 I wanted to understand how I could seamlessly switch between the two modes—speech and text.

 This investigation turned into a fascinating journey.
 I’ve come to realise that dictation, while faster than typing, works best when you have a clear idea of what you want to say.
 If your thoughts are more fluid or exploratory, recording and then transcribing might still be the better approach.